πŸ“

 Exam Format

-The NCLEX-RN uses Computer Adaptive Testing (CAT), which adjusts question difficulty based on your performance:
+The NCLEX-RN uses Computer Adaptive Testing (CAT), which adjusts question difficulty based on your performance.
+The 2026 NCLEX-RN Test Plan took effect 1 April 2026 (and runs through 31 March 2029):

 • Minimum 85 questions, maximum 150 questions